Jorge Haddock-Acevedo is the twentieth President of University of Puerto Rico.

 He has authored and co-authored more than a hundred publications over a wide spectrum of topics ranging from basic and applied technical research to pedagogy and leadership.
 One of his most recognized works is the book Creating Global Business Leaders: Business Education at the Intersection of Innovation, Technology and Globalization.

 The U.S. and New York State governments, as well as many corporations, have given funding for his research.
 He has been awarded more than five million dollars in research funding.
 His primary research involves the design and implementation of effective information technology, production and service systems, as well as their effect on corporate culture.
-He has also been a consultant to many companies including Baxter, Citybank and Michelin.
-He is also a co-inventor of the patent for: Method of System for Providing Credit Support to Parties Associated with Derivative and Other Financial Transactions.
+He has also been a consultant to many companies including Baxter, Citibank and Michelin.
+He is also a co-inventor of the patent: Method of System for Providing Credit Support to Parties Associated with Derivative and Other Financial Transactions.

 Dr. Haddock is from Caguas, Puerto Rico, earned a B.S. in Civil Engineering from the University of Puerto Rico at the Mayaguez Campus, M.S. in Management Engineering from Rensselaer and Ph.D. in Industrial Engineering from Purdue University.
 He has been married to his wife, María, for almost 40 years and together they have two children, Angelique and Alex, and four grandchildren, Desmond, Cameron, Lily and Noah.